haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 ```

 Unfortunately these functions reveal an ugly part of the language's base
+library; they may raise an exception, even when given an argument with the
-library, some of the functions are partial.
-This means that they do not cover
+appropriate type.
+The cause of these exceptions is that they do not cover the
+full domain of possible inputs, so there is room for undefined behaviour.
+This
-the full domain of possible inputs.
+means that they do not cover the full domain of possible inputs.

 ```haskell
 ghci> head []